 Formal and polite communication will help you build rapport

-The 1st one of my Tips for Doing Business in Germany: Present yourself as a trustworthy business partner – in German terms
+1st Tip for Doing Business in Germany: Present yourself as a trustworthy business partner – in German terms

-Regardless of whether you send or receive a request for proposal (RFP), use the occasion to (again) establish yourself as serious and trustworthy (“in German terms”), and keep in mind that your client or supplier would want to use their time effectively […].
+Regardless of whether you send or receive a request for proposal (RFP), use the occasion to (again) establish yourself as serious and trustworthy (“in German terms”).
+Keep in mind that your client or supplier would want to use their time effectively.
 When submitting a request for quotation (RFQ), make sure to send all the required information and leave as little room for queries as possible; however, highlight the areas in which you want your supplier to make suggestions.
 Don’t let your enquiry look like a bulk mail unless you operate in a distinct buyers’ market.
 In some cases, it can be a good idea to give a (reasonable!) target price.

 Formal and polite communication will help you build a rapport.
 If people enjoy communicating with you, they are more likely to go the extra mile.
 If demand is higher than supply, being agreeable and reliable (“zuverlässig”) will help you tap and nurture sources.

 When receiving an inquiry, you can briefly confirm receipt and let the sender know by when he or she can expect your quotation.
 Calling the sender to double-check on certain positions in the RFQ can be a good idea (to also give your business relationship a more personal touch); however, do not ask nonsense questions.
 If you cannot meet the deadline mentioned in the inquiry, ask your (potential) client whether they can extend it to a certain time.

 Be transparent with your German clients